 As shown in Figure D-10, all of La Cañada Flintridge is predominantly White.
 The northwestern side of the City has a larger population of White residents compared to the remainder of the City.
-However, as shown in Figure D-3, there are no areas in the City with racial/ethnic minority concentrations below 20 percent.
-Nearly all block groups in the City have a median income greater than \$125,000.
+However, as shown in Figure D-310, there are no areas in the City with racial/ethnic minority concentrations below 20 percent.
+As shown in Figure D-11, nearly all block groups in the City have a median income greater than \$125,000.
 There are two block groups in the southwest part of the City, spanning the border with La Crescenta, where the median income is below \$125,000, but still above the State median of \$87,100.